Shaved Fennel Salad with Pear and Collard Greens

 Dope beats, fresh eats.
 Enjoy this crisp, healthy pear and fennel salad!

-Crisp Pear Fennel Salad with Collards
+Shaved Fennel Salad with Collards and Crisp Pears

 Quick and easy summer salad featuring shaved ripe pears and fresh fennel with collards.
 The bitter greens and anise flavored fennel are balanced by a honey citrus dressing.